laudspeaker/laudspeaker/README.md

 The advantage of building an open source product and company is the code base is there for everyone to see!
 As a first step we encourage all would be candidates to
 - Sign up and play around with Laudspeaker cloud
 - Have a look at our code base (the production and staging branches are your friends)
+- Watch, follow, and star to keep up with updates
 - Raise an issue or two
 - Join our slack group
 - Fix those issues, submit a PR